normal mode analysis

 Nevertheless it gives more reasonable values in 3.2.1.

-#4 Updated by Erik Lindahl almost 13 years ago
+#4 Updated by Erik Lindahl over 13 years ago

 OK, that force is so high that you're not even close to any minimium, so we can't blame the NMA.